-The U.S. Department of Labor states that the following metropolitan areas have the best mean accountant salary as of 2011.
+The U.S. Department of Labor states that the following metropolitan areas have the best mean accountant salaries as of 2012.
 (Compare them to the standard accountant salary and CPA salary.)
 Note that all accounting salaries are far higher than the average wage for all workers in that location.

 - New York Metro Area, including White Plains and Wayne, New Jersey.
 With over 11.7 million people, this is the largest urban area of the country.

 Average wages here run $59,550 per year, or $28.63 per hour, for over five million workers.

 The mean salary here for 65,730 accountants is $91,240 per year, or $43.87 per hour.

 - Ocean City Metro Area, New Jersey, shows a population of 97,625.

 The 37,500 workers here average $39,730 per year, or $19.10 per hour.